Skip to content

 Hard to reuse logic across projectsAgents can be packaged as .kdeps archives and reused

-No inter-agent delegationResources can delegate work to other agents via run.agent:
+No inter-agent delegationAgents delegate work to each other via run.agent:

 Directory Structure